IntelliJ IDEA 2025.3 Help

 Structural Search dialog

-IntelliJ IDEA adds the created template to the existing template list (Recent node).
+IntelliJ IDEA adds the created template to the Recent node in the template list.

-• Use one of the existing templates to act as a prototype.
+• Use one of the existing templates to act as a prototype: select the necessary template from the list of available existing templates.

 For example, you have the following fields in your code: